-However, each local newspaper of general circulation and radio or television station which has requested notice of special meetings shall be notified one (1) hour prior to the emergency meeting by telephone and all telephone numbers provided by each newspaper or station for notification of special meetings shall be exhausted.
-In the event that telephone services are not functioning, the notice requirements shall be deemed waived, and the District shall notify those newspapers, radio, or television stations of the holding of the emergency meeting, the purpose, and any action taken at the meeting as soon after the meeting as possible.
+In the event of an "Emergency situation", where prompt action is necessary due to the disruption or threatened disruption of public facilities, the Board may hold an emergency meeting without complying with the 24-hour notice posting requirements.
+However, each local newspaper of general circulation and radio or television station which has requested notice of special meetings shall be notified one (1) hour prior to the emergency meeting or (2) in the case of a "dire emergency" at or near the time that the Board President notifies the other members of the Board of the emergency meeting.
+This notice shall be by telephone and all telephone numbers provided by each newspaper or station for notification of special meetings shall be exhausted.
+In the event that telephone services are not functioning, the notice requirements shall be deemed waived, and the District shall notify those newspapers, radio, or television stations of the holding of the emergency meeting, the purpose of the meeting, and any action taken at the meeting as soon after the meeting as possible.

-The Board shall not meet in closed session during an emergency meeting.
+The Board shall not meet in closed session during an emergency meeting, except pursuant to Gov.Code § 54956 (Closed sessions: personel matters), if agreed to by a two-thirds vote of Board members present, or, if less than two-third of the Board are present, then by a unanimous vote of the Board members present.
 All special meeting requirements are applicable to emergency meetings, except the 24-hour notice requirement.